Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Introduction

-Towards interpreting parameters in function space, \cite{savarese2019infinite} and \cite{ongie2019function} studied infinite-width neural networks with parameters having bounded norm, in 1D and multi-dimensional input spaces, respectively.
-They showed that, under a standard parametrization, the complexity of the functions represented by the network, as measured by the $1$-norm of the second derivative, can be controlled by the $2$-norm of the parameters.
-Using these results, one can show that gradient descent with $\ell_2$ weight penalty leads to simple functions. \cite{sahs2020a} relates function properties, such as breakpoint and slope distributions, to the distributions of the network parameters.

-In this work, we study the implicit bias of gradient descent for regression problems.
-We focus on wide networks with rectified linear units (ReLU) and describe the bias in function space.
-We present our main results in Section~\ref{sec:main}, and develop the main theory in Sections~\ref{sec:3} and~\ref{2.4}.
+This article is organized as follows.
+In Section~\ref{sec:notation} we provide settings and notation.
+We present our main results in Section~\ref{sec:main}, along with a discussion.
+The main techniques pertaining wide networks and the infinite width limit are presented in Sections~\ref{sec:3} and~\ref{2.4}.
+In Sections \ref{sec:implicit_bias_univariate} and \ref{sec:implicit_bias_multivariate}, we present the main derivations for the implicit bias in function space for univariate and multivariate regression.
 In the interest of a concise presentation, technical proofs and extended discussions are deferred to appendices.